Droplet motion with contact-line friction: long-time asymptotics in complete wetting: Introduction

 Consistency with the second law of thermodynamics implies that the first two terms on the right-hand side of \eqref{dissHeur2} must be non-positive.
 A simple form of constitutive relations which enforces non-positivity is

-In particular, \eqref{bc-pre} requires that $f_\ell(\sigma)=0$ for $\sigma\le 0$, i.e., receding droplets in the complete wetting regime necessarily have zero contact angle.
-Furthermore, note that the more standard zero contact-angle condition $(\partial_y h)(t,s_\pm(t))=0$ corresponds to the extreme case of null contact-line dissipation, $f_\ell \equiv 0$.
+\ch{According to \eqref{bc-pre}, receding fronts with speed $\sigma<0$ only exist if $f_\ell(\sigma)=0$.
+Hence, in complete wetting, receding fronts (if any)} have zero contact angle.
+Furthermore, note that the more standard zero contact-angle condition $(\partial_y h)(t,s_\pm(t))=0$ corresponds to the \ch{limit} of \ch{vanishing} contact-line dissipation, $f_\ell \equiv 0$.
 For the analogue of \eqref{bc-pre} in partial wetting ($S<0$) we refer to \cite{CG-ifb,peschka2018variational}.

 The simple argument above can in fact be embedded into a more general formal gradient-flow structure of the system, based on a separation of dual forces into a bulk and a contact-line dissipation.
-This structure, which we elaborate in Section \ref{sec:numerics}, is also at the basis of the discretization that we adopt in numerical simulations.
+This structure, which we elaborate in \ch{Appendix}~\ref{sec:numerics}, is also at the basis of the discretization that we adopt in numerical simulations.